emu-sh/.oh-my-comma/default-bashrcs/README.md

-These files are copied during installation process.
-If each bashrc exists on the filesystem and contains the `source` to whatever entrypoint they each point to, then these files will not be overwritten by update.
-The files in this directory should only be edited when modifying distribution files.
+A source to /data/community/.bashrc is made in the system .bashrc file, depending on the system (AGNOS or NEOS).

-To edit your own bashrc:
+To edit your own bashrc after installation:
 ```
 cd /data/community/
 ls -al